-Do you not care if your partner is at home or not?
-Do you miss him/her when he/she is not there or do you perhaps even feel more comfortable and free when you do something without him/her?
+Is it you indifferentWhether your partner is at home or not?
+Do you miss him/her when he/she is not there or do you perhaps feel more comfortable and free when you do something without him/her?
 The answer is "yes"?
-Then ask yourself honestly why you are still with your partner at all.
+Then ask yourself completely honestwhy you are still with your partner in the first place.

 Is it the Habit?
 Is it not to lonely to be?
 Is it just because of the children?
 If that's all that's holding your relationship together, a breakup is probably the better way for both of you, because your happiness is waiting elsewhere.